 The likelihood of confusion is also the same with wordmarks.
 If a wordmark evokes the same image of a pictorial depiction that is already in use.
 An example of this was a case involving a shoe company that used a lions head silhouette with the letter L for their logo.
 In this instance, it was ruled to be too similar to a wordmark lion that was also used to represent a shoe company.

 A composite trademark is a combination of both words and designs used to create the trademark.
 In the Examiners Office of the United States Patent & Trademark Office will often give greater weight to a more significant feature during its likelihood of confusion analysis.
 In most instances, the word element will be given the greatest weight.
 This is because consumers are more likely to use words for reference in regards to goods and services.
 Even though the USPTO will consider the words the dominant features, courts may be more flexible when considering which element should be considered the dominant one.

 When filing for trademark protection with the USPTO, you will need to accompany the application with the drawing of the mark.
 If there is a stylized design, it should be made in the special format that it will appear in.

 If you need help with design mark trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.